-A distinctive architectural tradition developed along the north-central Gulf Coast in the colonial period that still informs and inspires modern construction.
-Gulf Coast plantation homes and Creole cottages of the eighteenth century were usually two- to four-room buildings built of upright wooden posts placed in trenches or on wooden sills.
-They usually displayed broad hipped roofs, had a central fireplace, and full surrounding porches or galleries that helped protect the building's walls from the elements.
-La Pointe-Krebs House is Mississippi's finest example of colonial vernacular architecture, although overshadowed by the many colonial structures in Louisiana, and particularly those of New Orleans (e.g., Katz 2004).
+A distinctive architectural tradition developed along the north-central Gulf coast in the colonial period that still informs and inspires modern construction in the region.
+Gulf coast plantation homes and Creole cottages of the eighteenth century were usually two- to four-room buildings built of upright wooden posts placed in trenches or on wooden sills.
+They usually displayed broad hipped roofs, a central fireplace, and full wrap-around porches or galleries that helped protect the building's clay-infill walls from the elements.
+La Pointe-Krebs House is Mississippi's finest example of colonial vernacular architecture, although it is overshadowed by the many colonial structures still standing in Louisiana, and particularly in New Orleans (e.g., Katz 2004).

-Origins of this Creole cottage architectural style of the Gulf Coast have been intensely debated for decades by architectural historians (Daspit 1996; Edwards 1988; Oszuscik1983,

-1988, 1991; Peterson 1993; Wilson 1971, 1977).
-Certainly elements derive from a wide variety of sources (including French Canadian, African influence via the Caribbean, and Southeastern American Indian) and were combined with local materials to enable colonists to cope with the harsh climatic conditions of the north-central Gulf Coast.
+Origins of this Gulf Coast Creole cottage architectural style have been intensely debated for decades by architectural historians (Daspit 1996; Edwards 1988; Oszuscik 1983, 1988, 1991; Peterson 1993; Wilson 1971, 1977).
+Certainly elements derive from a wide variety of sources (including French-Canadian, African influence via the Caribbean, and southeastern American Indian) and were combined with local materials to enable colonists to cope with the harsh climatic conditions of the north-central Gulf coast.
 Later colonial Creole cottages and plantation homes, particularly those located in flood-prone areas, were raised on stilts or piers, which probably explains why this style is still popular for residential and vacation homes along the coast.